Industrial America and the Progressive Era – 1876-1929

 The Klondike Gold Rush by Strobridge & Co., 1897

-Gold is discovered in the Yukon’s Klondike.
+Gold was discovered in the Yukon’s Klondike.

-1897 – William McKinley becomes the 25th president serving until 1901.
+1897 – William McKinley became the 25th president, serving until 1901.

-The Boston, Massachusetts subway is completed,
+The Boston, Massachusetts subway was completed,

 1898 – The USS Maine explodes in Havana, Cuba harbor, precipitating the Spanish-American War.